In this Force USA G9 review, I will tell you everything you need to know about this all-in-one gym to decide if it’s

-This is the same type of multi-grip chin up bar as on the G6, G12 and G20 (though the G20 also has globe-style chin up stations on each side of the rack).
+This is the same type of multi-grip chin up bar as on the G6, G10, G12, G15 and G20 (though the G20 also has a globe-style chin up station on one side of the rack).

 It is different than the “Monkey style” chin up bar that comes with the Force USA G3.
 And while the G9 and G3 chin up bars look quite different, the exercise possibilities on each are nearly the same — with the notable exception that you can do close neutral grip chin ups on the G9, but not on the G3.

 Another difference between the G9 and G3 chin up bars is that the G9 chin up bar has rubber covers to enhance grip on the wide grip portion and smooth powder coated steel everywhere else.
 In comparison, the G3 chin up bar has knurling on several portions, which enhances your grip.

 Ideally, I wish the Force USA G9 chin up station had knurled handles.
-But that’s a relatively minor complaint and something that comes down to personal preference.
+But that’s a relatively minor complaint.
 All in all, the G9 chin up station is great in both feel and function.

 Landmine / Core Trainer

 - A landmine attachment, which holds one end of the barbell.

 - A dual-handle attachment that you can slide over the other end of the barbell.
 One set of handles is straight (for an overhand grip) and the other set is parallel (for a neutral grip).
 This handle attachment is designed for t-bar rows — which is an excellent exercise for building upper back thickness.